National Museum of India: Pahari Miniature Paintings

-Buddhist Artefacts Gallery
+Buddhist Artifacts Gallery

 The Buddhist Art Section is mostly known for the sacred relics of Buddha (5th–4th century BC) unearthed from Piprahwa, Siddharthnagar district, in Uttar Pradesh, which yielded caskets with fragments of bone, along with ornaments, figures and precious stones.
 The inscription on a casket speaks of the relics of Buddha.
 The Archaeological Survey of India conducted further excavations at the site from 1971 to 1977, resulting in the discovery of two more caskets in soapstone, containing more sacred bone relics.
 The site has been identified with ancient Kapilavastu, the home town of Buddha Sakyamuni.
 Outstanding specimens of Buddhist Art is illustrated through exhibits in Stone, Bronze, Terracota, Stucco, Wooden Sculptures & Painted Scrolls or Thangkas from Nepal, Tibet, Central Asia, Myanmar, Java and Cambodia which represents the three principal Buddhist forms – Hinayana, Mahayana and Vajrayana.
 These objects stimulate a sense of Devotion, Dedication and Love for Humanity.

 Key highlights of the collection include: